Materials-Consortia/OPTIMADE/optimade.rst

 The dictionary has the following OPTIONAL fields:

 - :field:`"start"`: Integer.
-  The slice starts at the value with the given index (inclusive).
+  The slice starts at the value with the given index (inclusive, meaning the item at the start index is included).
+  It MUST be a non-negative integer.
   The default is 0, i.e., the value at the start of the list.
 - :field:`"stop"`: Integer.
-  The slice ends at the value with the given index (inclusive).
+  The slice ends at the value with the given index (inclusive, meaning the item at the stop index is included).
+  It MUST be a non-negative integer.
   If omitted, the end of the slice is the last index of the list.

+  Note: The fact the stop index is inclusive differs from common slicing conventions in many programming languages, where the stop index is typically exclusive.
+Care should be taken to avoid off-by-one errors.
 - :field:`"step"`: Integer.
   The absolute difference in index between two subsequent values that are included in the slice.
+  It MUST be a non-zero positive integer.
   The default is 1, i.e., every value in the range indicated by :field:`start` and :field:`stop` is included in the slice.
   Hence, a value of 2 denotes a slice of every second value in the list.